irena-flextool/flextool/docs/reference.md

 ### Reserve provision by units

-For `reserve__upDown__unit__node` relationships:
+For `reserve__upDown__unit__node` entities:

-- `is_active` - Can the unit provide this reserve.
-Empty indicates not allowed.
-Use 'yes' to indicate true.
-Only exist in Toolbox 0.7, before 5/2024.
-It is replaced by `Entity Alternative` sheet.
 - `max_share` - [factor] Maximum ratio for the transfer of reserve from the unit to the node.
 Constant.
 - `reliability` - [factor] The share of the reservation that is counted to reserves (sometimes reserve sources are not fully trusted).
 Constant.
 - `increase_reserve_ratio` - [factor] The reserve requirement is increased by the flow between the unit and the node multiplied by this ratio.
 Constant.
 - `large_failure_ratio` - [factor] Each unit using the N-1 failure method will have a separate constraint to require sufficient reserve to cover a failure of the unit generation (multiplied by this ratio).
 Constant.

-### Reserve transfer by connections

-For `reserve__upDown__connection__node` relationships:

 - `is_active` - Can the unit provide this reserve.
 Empty indicates not allowed.
 Use 'yes' to indicate true.
 Only exist in Toolbox 0.7, before 5/2024.
 It is replaced by `Entity Alternative` sheet.

+### Reserve transfer by connections

+For `reserve__upDown__connection__node` entities:

 - `max_share` - [factor] Maximum ratio for the transfer of reserve to this node.
 Constant.
 - `reliability` - [factor] The share of the reservation that is counted to reserves (sometimes reserve sources are not fully trusted).
 Constant.
 - `increase_reserve_ratio` - [factor] The reserve is increased by generation from this unit multiplied this ratio.
 Constant.
 - `large_failure_ratio` - [factor] Each connection using the N-1 failure method will have a separate constraint to require sufficient reserve to cover a failure of the connection (multiplied by this ratio).
 Constant.
+- `is_active` - Can the unit provide this reserve.
+Empty indicates not allowed.
+Use 'yes' to indicate true.
+Only exist in Toolbox 0.7, before 5/2024.
+It is replaced by `Entity Alternative` sheet.

-## Additional objects for further functionality
+## Additional entities for further functionality

 - `constraint`: to create user defined constraints between flow, state, and capacity variables (for nodes, units and connections)